U.S. citizens will have to request online authorization and pay a fee from 2021 onward.

 There is a standard for vehicle plates in the European Union.
 It starts with a blue section on the extreme left with the EU circle of stars and the country code.
 Then follows the area code along with random numbers and letters.
 Different countries have further specifics regarding the license plates of army vehicles, diplomats’ cars, or other specialized vehicles.

-Shipping your car to Europe
+How to ship your car to Europe?

 There are little things that you need to know in order to feel calm during the process.
-This is why you need a partner you can rely on.
+This is why you need a partner you can rely on from booking to delivery.
 Always check the background of the auto transport company you select and the partners they work with overseas.

 Once you select your logistics partner, pay special attention to preparing the documents you need.
 You will need two sets of documents – one related to the information about your vehicle, and another one you will receive from the shipping company.
-Read more about this in our guide on International car shipping.

 Most customers prefer transporting their cars via 20 or 40 feet containers.
 A container can be either shared or full, which also contributes to the price you will get.

 Be aware that the type of transport is not the only factor for getting a good price.
-Apart from that, the cost to ship a car internationally depends on the exact pick-up and delivery locations, the countries and ports with all their custom and import requirements, the vehicle’s make, model, and condition.
+Apart from that, the cost to ship a car internationally depends on the exact pick-up and delivery locations, the countries and ports with all their custom and import requirements, the vehicle’s make, model, modifications and condition.